 RELATED STORY:

 “We conducted a case-control study to consider the risk of suicide for electric utility workers for whom individual estimates of exposure to magnetic fields were obtained based on job titles.
 The study population of 5,884 subjects was obtained from a cohort of 138,905 men in the original mortality study.
 Knowledge about the relation between exposure to magnetic fields and suicide is extended through the analysis by time windows, distinguishing possible acute and chronic effects of exposure.
 Also, analyses were performed for separate age categories.
-People in different age categories may be more or less vulnerable to the effects of exposure to EMFs because the nature of depression seems to change with age.”3
+People in different age categories may be more or less vulnerable to the effects of exposure to EMFs because the nature of depression seems to change with age.”1

-For the study, an eligible worker had to be employed full-time at one of 5 electric power companies in the U.S. between January 1, 1950, and December 31, 1986, with a total of at least 6 months of continuous employment4(women were excluded from the study because they are rarely employed in the jobs that the team had the most interest in studying).
-The workers were classified into 4 categories of social class: upper white collar, lower white-collar, skilled blue-collar, and unskilled blue collar workers.5 And the 5 participating electric utility companies were divided into 2 groups, depending on their location in the United States.
-One company was located in the western United States, and the other companies were in the eastern United States.6(Again, for a complete explanation of the study, including a breakdown of all the categories and numbers, click here.)
+For the study, an eligible worker had to be employed full-time at one of 5 electric power companies in the U.S. between January 1, 1950, and December 31, 1986, with a total of at least 6 months of continuous employment1(women were excluded from the study because they are rarely employed in the jobs that the team had the most interest in studying).
+The workers were classified into 4 categories of social class: upper white collar, lower white-collar, skilled blue-collar, and unskilled blue collar workers.1 And the 5 participating electric utility companies were divided into 2 groups, depending on their location in the United States.
+One company was located in the western United States, and the other companies were in the eastern United States.1(Again, for a complete explanation of the study, including a breakdown of all the categories and numbers, click here.)

 RELATED STORY: